 In this paper a system analysis integrated approach to the pro-ecological urban traffic management and control problems is presented.
-In this context the optimal, in the sense of air pollution, traffic road control problems in the street canyons are formulated and solved.
-A general traffic control idea for the street canyons is proposed with emphasis placed on the development of advanced hydrodynamic control model of the street canyon including: multi-lane, 1-D bi-directional model of movement of several types of vehicles, of several emission types, and of emitted pollutants.
-The optimal in the sense of total travel time, pollutant emission and concentration pro-ecological control problems for an isolated street canyon and three integrated substitute street canyons representative for the city inner are formulated and illustrated by 12 numerical examples.
+In this context the problem aimed at air pollution dependent optimal traffic road control in the street canyon is formulated and solved.
+A general traffic control idea for the street canyon is proposed with emphasis placed on the development of advanced hydrodynamic control model of the street canyon including: multi-lane, 1-D bi-directional model of movement of several emission types of vehicles and of emitted pollutants.
+The optimal in the sense of total travel time, pollutant emission and concentration pro-ecological control problems for one of the street canyons in Kraków are formulated and illustrated by 12 numerical examples.